 Stay inspired with the Embroidery Legacy!

 For more fabulous inspiration and support, join our two Facebook groups, Machine Embroidery and Digitizing Made Easy and Wilcom Hatch Embroidery Software Facts by clicking here.

 So until next time- keep on stitching creatively, and remember to share all your wonderful designs and ideas!!
 Your success is our success!

 P.S.
-Try our Free Embroidery Legacy Design Kit, where you get four fan-favorite designs for free by clicking here or check out our giant database of close to 30,000 quality machine embroidery designs.
+Try our Free Embroidery Legacy Design Kit, where you get five fan-favorite designs for free by clicking here or check out our giant database of close to 30,000 quality machine embroidery designs.
 Use these designs to help light your creative spark & help turn those embroidery leftovers into masterpieces!